KarlOL82/readMeGenerator/output/newProject.md

-  # project
+  # README Generator Demo

   ## Contents
   -Contact
   -Overview
   -Installation
   -User Instructions
   -License(s)

   ## Developer Contact
   -klinfeldt@gmail.com
   -KarlOL82@github.com

   ## Summary
-  An application written in Javascript that generates a README.md file based on user input into Inquirer.
+  The user input to these inquirer prompts creates a markdown file that is displayed in a README.md format.

   ## Installation
-  A section for including installation instructions for the application.
+  The user can provide instructions to install their application here

   ## Usage
-  A section with instructions on running and initializing the application.
+  The user can provide instructions for running and initializing their application here.

   ## License
   ![License](https://img.shields.io/badge/license-MIT-green.svg)
   https://opensource.org/licenses/MIT